plausible/website/_posts/2021-05-10-page-experience-update-core-web-vitals-and-how-to-keep-your-site-lightweight.md

 date: 2021-05-10T09:29:22.817Z
 author: marko-saric
 image: /uploads/page-experience-core-web-vitals.png
+image-alt: Core Web Vitals and the page experience update
 ---
 As a site owner, you've probably heard about Google's page experience update and the introduction of Core Web Vitals but what does it all mean?